JuliaGraphics/Luxor.jl/docs/src/simplegraphics.md

 ```
 # Simple graphics

 In Luxor, there are different ways of working with graphical items.
 You can either draw them immediately (ie place them on the drawing, and they're then fixed).
 Or you can construct geometric objects as lists of points for further processing.
-Watch out for a `vertices=true` option, which returns coordinate data rather than draws a shape.
+Watch out for a `vertices=true` option, which returns coordinate data rather than drawing a shape.

 ## Rectangles and boxes